 A rental car will save you money as you drive yourself to Hawaii’s abundantly free attractions.
 But, more importantly, it’ll save you the most precious thing you have on the islands -- time.

 Keep in mind that you’re unlikely to receive a car with air conditioning, but you will save a ton of money on the rental car price.
 You’ll also have some peace of mind driving around the island.
-It’s not like you can do more damage to the vehicle, and would-be thieves are unlikely to target such a beat up car.
+It’s not like you can do more damage to the vehicle, and would-be thieves are unlikely to target such a beat-up car.

 You’ll just have to figure out how to get to the rental car office.
 Very few of these local rental car companies operate at the airport, so you’ll have to transport yourself to the office.
-You can shuttle to your hotel, check in and then Uber to the office, or you can Uber to the office straight away.
+You can shuttle to your hotel, check-in and then Uber to the office, or you can Uber to the office straight away.
 And you’ll have a similar transportation conundrum when it comes time to return the vehicle.

 The state of Hawaii considers any scooter with an engine size of 50cc’s or less to be a bicycle.
 The state also calls these low-power scooters mopeds.
 And you won’t find a license plate on these mopeds.
 You’ll only see a bicycle registration sticker where the license plate should be.

 Since a moped is considered a bicycle, you don’t need a motorcycle license to rent one.
-You’ll only need a valid drivers license.
+You’ll only need a valid driver's license.
 But these small scooters only have the power to go about 30 miles per hour which may make you feel uncomfortable on high-speed roads.

 You can get around the islands on a low-powered scooter.
 Ride regularly on roads with a speed limit of 30 or less, and ride off to the shoulder to allow cars to drive by on higher speed roads.
 It isn’t the safest way to get around the island, but it will save you quite a bit of money.

-Yoo can rent a moped for as low as $25 per day, and these low-powered scooters get 80+ miles per gallon.
+You can rent a moped for as low as $25 per day, and these low-powered scooters get 80+ miles per gallon.
 That means you won’t be paying a whole lot for gas when it comes time to return the bike, but you’ll have a bit of a logistics problem getting the bike in the first place.

 You won’t find any scooters at the airport.
 You’ll have to Uber or taxi to the scooter rental office.
 But some scooter companies will drop the bike off at your hotel for an extra charge.
 This is a convenient option for those with a free hotel shuttle from the airport.

-Of course, if you have a motorcycle license, you can rent a much more powerful scooter that is capable of going the island’s top speed limit.
+Of course, if you have a motorcycle license, you can rent a much more powerful scooter that is capable of going to the island’s top speed limit.
 And you just might be able to find a powerful motorcycle for rent, as well.

 We obviously recommend that you rent a car on the islands, but there is one place where we do not recommend a rental car.
 The city of Honolulu features big city traffic and plenty of parking restrictions.
 Your hotel may even charge for parking.
 But Honolulu has an extensive public transportation system while taxis and Uber work well in the compact urban area.

 Bus services are limited on the islands of Kauai, Maui, and The Big Island, and they are nearly non-existent on Molokai and Lanai.
 The bus systems in the outlying islands are geared more towards locals and their work schedules.
-They aren’t exactly tourist friendly.
+They aren’t exactly tourist-friendly.

 But the bus system in Honolulu is extensive.
-It can take you just about anywhere you need to go in the city, and you don’t have to worry about driving in the city’s world-famous traffic or finding a parking spot.
+It can take you just about anywhere you need to go to the city, and you don’t have to worry about driving in the city’s world-famous traffic or finding a parking spot.
 You can even use the DaBus2 app to make sense of the city’s public transportation system.

 You can always choose to stay a few days in the big city of Honolulu without a car before renting a car to drive to the more remote north shore.
 It’ll save you a bit of money, a lot of hassle, and a good chunk of time.
 And time is the most important resource you have on the Hawaiian islands.